hruzgar/TubeScriptCopy/README.md

 One time, two times, three times it's ok.
 But the more you do it, you question yourself: Is there not a better solution?
 Some way to automate it for instance?

-And with this userscript there is!
+And that's what this script does!